 - 1. To comply with the provisions of Section 91 of the Town and Country Planning Act 1990. - 2.
-For the avoidance of doubt and to ensure a satisfactory standard of development. - 3.
-In the interests of residential and visual amenity. - 4.
-In the interests of visual and residential amenity. - 5.
-In the interests of visual and residential amenity. - 6.
+To comply with the provisions of Section 92 of the Town and Country Planning Act 1990 - 3.
+To comply with the provisions of Section 92 of the Town and Country Planning Act 1990. - 4.
+For the avoidance of doubt and to ensure a satisfactory standard of development. - 5.
+For the avoidance of doubt and to ensure a satisfactory standard of development in the interests of residential amenity. - 6.
+In the interests of residential and visual amenity. - 7.
+In the interests of visual and residential amenity. - 8.
 In the interest of compliance with adopted open space policies.